pnp/blog/content/post/fetch-user-profile-properties-from-site-collection-and-export-to.md

 In the above script do the following changes:

 1\.
-Change O365 Site Url, base path, username, and password 2\.
+Change O365 Site URL, base path, username, and password 2\.
 To check all the properties you can print **\$userInfo** and then change **\$global:userDetails** object as per your requirement at where I have used **\$userInfo.FirstName,LastName** etc.